Kuemper, Coyotes beat Kings 4-0 to stay in playoff chase

 Kessel stole the puck in the neutral zone and went top shelf with a wrist shot for the 4-0 final at 12:56, putting him two points away from reaching 900 for his career.

-Arizona was largely able to contain Los Angeles’ offense, even as the desperate Kings were playing to preserve their playoff hopes after losing 4-2 to Minnesota on Friday.
-While they piled up 42 shots and plenty of scoring chances against the Wild, the Coyotes held the Kings to few genuinely challenging looks on Kuemper.
+Cal Petersen made 36 saves for the Kings, who fell seven points behind the Coyotes.

+While their offense created plenty of chances in a 4-2 loss to Minnesota on Friday, the Kings could not duplicate that effort against the Coyotes.

-On the rare occasions when the Kings did create Kuemper was ready, including turning away the backhand shot on Austin Wagner’s breakaway late in the second period.
+On the rare occasions when the Kings did create Kuemper was ready, including turning away a backhand shot on Austin Wagner’s breakaway late in the second period.

+“It was just an empty night,” Kings coach Todd McLellan said.
+“Legs.
+Thought process.
+Emotion.
+They took it out of us early and we couldn’t recover from it.”

 GOOD NUMBER